 An essay by Jason Allen-Paisant from Granta 159: What Do You See?

 ‘I have started to see that nothing is itself’

 A poem by Jason Allen-Paisant from Granta 154: I’ve Been Away for a While.

 Translated by Daniel Hahn

-Daniel Hahn is a writer, editor and translator with sixty-something books to his name.
-His translations include six novels by José Eduardo Agualusa, with whom he has been shortlisted for the Man Booker International Prize and won the Independent Foreign Fiction Prize and the International Dublin Literary Award.
-He is on the board of English PEN.More about the translator →
+Daniel Hahn is a writer, editor and translator with seventy-something books to his name.
+His translations (from Portuguese, Spanish and French) have won him the Independent Foreign Fiction Prize and the International Dublin Literary Award and been shortlisted for the Man Booker International Prize, among many others.
+He is on the Board of Trustees of English PEN.